 In 2009, after another period of strong growth, Zeald's growth levelled out once again as the global credit crisis hit and the New Zealand market went into a strong recession.
 Zeald used the recession as an opportunity to restructure the company and its operations in preparation for international expansion.
 The company was extensively restructured to support its international expansion with a global holding company formed to oversee the different national trading arms of the company.
 Its management structures and operations were also significantly restructured in order to assist it to successfully service various international markets.
 This all cumulated with the opening of its first international office in Sydney, Australia in 2010.

-Zeald now employs over 40 operational staff and has over 15 specialised E-Business Consultants working with its clients throughout New Zealand and Australia.
+Zeald now employs over 100 staff including eBusiness Consultants working with its clients throughout New Zealand and Australia.
 The three founders of the business: David Kelly, Brent Kelly and Hamish Braddick, along with Jonathon Sim, are all still active on a full-time basis within the business.
 They are extremely passionate about Zeald, its clients, its products and services and are committed to its ongoing growth and development.
-Zeald is always looking for professional and passionate E-Business Consultants throughout New Zealand and Australia to assist in the ongoing development and service of its client-base.
-If you are interested in working in one of the most exciting industries there is by assisting businesses to develop an amazing website, then learn about becoming a Zeald E-Business Consultant.
+Zeald is always looking for professional and passionate eBusiness Consultants throughout New Zealand and Australia to assist in the ongoing development and service of its client-base.
+If you are interested in working in one of the most exciting industries, contact us to talk about it.

 If you own a website, or you are thinking about getting a website and would like Zeald’s help then click on any of the links below to find out more about how Zeald can help you.